Harmando-cr/getAvailability/README.md

 Get Available Seconds exercise uses a number of dependencies to work properly:

 * [Dayjs](https://day.js.org/) - Fast 2kB alternative to Moment.js with the same modern API
+* [jsonSchema](https://json-schema.org/) - JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
 * [Mocha](https://mochajs.org/) - Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
 * [nyc](https://github.com/istanbuljs/nyc) - Istanbul instruments your ES5 and ES2015+ JavaScript code with line counters, so that you can track how well your unit-tests exercise your codebase.
 * [Eslint](https://eslint.org/docs/developer-guide/nodejs-api) - ESLint statically analyzes your code to quickly find problems